-10. Make sure all VLANs are brought to the private interface of the SRX.

-- 11. After the CloudPlatform Management Server is installed, log in to the CloudPlatform UI as administrator. - 12.
+- 10. Make sure all VLANs are brought to the private interface of the SRX. - 11.
+After the CloudPlatform Management Server is installed, log in to the CloudPlatform UI as administrator. - 12.
 In the left navigation bar, click Infrastructure. - 13.
-In Zones, click View More. - 14.
+In Zones, click View All. - 14.
 Choose the zone you want to work with. - 15.
-Click the Network tab. - 16.
+Click the Physical Network tab. - 16.
 In the Network Service Providers node of the diagram, click Configure.
-(You might have to scroll down to see this.)

-17. Click SRX.

-18. Click the Add New SRX button (+) and provide the following:

-- IP Address.
-The IP address of the SRX. - Username.
-The user name of the account on the SRX that CloudPlatform should use. - Password.
-The password of the account. - Public Interface.
+(You might have to scroll down to see this.) - 17.
+Click SRX. - 18.
+Click the Add New SRX button (+) and provide the following: - IP Address: The IP address of the SRX. - Username: The user name of the account on the SRX that CloudPlatform should use. - · Password: The password of the account.

+- Public Interface.
 The name of the public interface on the SRX.
 For example, ge-0/0/2.
-A ".x" at the end of the interface indicates the VLAN that is in use. - Private Interface.
-The name of the private interface on the SRX.
-For example, ge-0/0/1. - Usage Interface.
-(Optional) Typically, the public interface is used to meter traffic.
-If you want to use a different interface, specify its name here. - Number of Retries.
-The number of times to attempt a command on the SRX before failing.
-The default value is 2. - Timeout (seconds).
-The time to wait for a command on the SRX before considering it failed.
-Default is 300 seconds. - Public Network.
-The name of the public network on the SRX.
-For example, trust. - Private Network.
-The name of the private network on the SRX.
-For example, untrust. - Capacity.
-The number of networks the device can handle. - Dedicated.
-When marked as dedicated, this device will be dedicated to a single account.
+A ".x" at the end of the interface indicates the VLAN that is in use. - Private Interface: The name of the private interface on the SRX.
+For example, ge-0/0/1. - Number of Retries: The number of times to attempt a command on the SRX before failing.
+The default value is 2. - Timeout (seconds): The time to wait for a command on the SRX before considering it failed.
+Default is 300 seconds. - Public Network: The name of the public network on the SRX.
+For example, trust. - Private Network: The name of the private network on the SRX.
+For example, untrust. - · Capacity: The number of networks the device can handle - Dedicated: When marked as dedicated, this device will be dedicated to a single account.
 When Dedicated is checked, the value in the Capacity field has no significance implicitly, its value is 1. - 19.
 Click OK. - 20.
 Click Global Settings.
 Set the parameter external.network.stats.interval to indicate how often you want CloudPlatform to fetch network usage statistics from the Juniper SRX.
 If you are not using the SRX to gather network usage statistics, set to 0.